flying fox mega bat hanging upside down photo by Signe Allerslev

 Written by Laura Lowe

-Laura is a professional educator with degrees in Environmental Science, as well as Education, with decades of experience working with children and the environment.
-She’s also an avid crafter, novice hobby farmer, mom to three daughters and six grandchildren under the age of seven.
-She spent many years working with bats in Central Texas and is passionate about their conservation.
+Laura is a professional educator with degrees in Environmental Science and Education, with decades of experience working with children and the environment.
+She’s also an avid crafter, lover of storytelling and books, novice hobby farmer, mom to three daughters and six grandchildren under the age of seven.
 She enjoys every second she can spending time with her husband, children and grandchildren.

 Back to blog